pitermarx/slides/PITCHME.md

 - Uses roslyn to run a c# dsl          <!-- .element: class="fragment" -->

 #HSLIDE
-## What is a build
+## What is a build ?

-Steps that need to be executed to get usefull artifacts from source code
+Steps that need to be executed to get useful artifacts from source code

 - restore              <!-- .element: class="fragment" -->
 - clean               <!-- .element: class="fragment" -->